 - Solicited speakers do not receive discounted APCs or registration fees.

 Late abstract submissions

-Abstracts sent to conveners after 13 January 2021 for submission on your behalf need to reach conveners well in advance (20 January, 13:00 CET) of their strict upload deadline of 22 January 2021, 13:00 CET.
+Abstracts sent to conveners after 20 January 2021 for submission on your behalf need to reach conveners well in advance (24 January, 13:00 CET) of their strict upload deadline of 26 January 2021, 13:00 CET.
 These late submissions require final approval by the programme committee and will be invoiced €80 gross.
-It is important to send the following information to the conveners:
+Please make sure that the first author has a paid EGU membership 2021 before you send the abstract to the conveners.
+It is important to provide the following information to the conveners: